aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 ## Notes on Transitioning to Negative Rational Numbers

 NB:
+   - can introduce negatives this way, following Prof N J Wildberger's lead: 3-4=?, ?+4=3. better yet, 4+?=3,?=3-4, 2-3, 1-2, 0-1 with 0-1 as canonical form.
-   - can put negative numbers in brackets initially.
+   - then afterwards can put negative numbers in brackets, as if imitating accounting practice, before dropping it entirely.
 Like 24 &div; (-6)
    - there are two valid ways of converting between addition and subtraction.
 E.g. 2 + 3 = 5 can be converted to 5 &minus; 2 = 3 or 5 &minus; 3 = 2; similarly 5 &minus; 2 = 3 can be converted to 2 + 3 = 5 or 3 + 2 = 5.
    - and also there are two valid ways of converting between multiplication and division.
 E.g. 2 &times; 3 = 6 can be converted to 6 &div; 2 = 3 or 6 &div; 3 = 2; similarly 6 &div; 2 = 3 can be converted to 2 &times; 3 = 6 or 3 &times; 2 = 6.